interlegis/psqlminiobkp/README.md

 ```

-IMPORTANT: This image assumes the bucket is used solely for the PostgreSQL backup, and removes files older than KEEP_DAYS after every backup.
+**IMPORTANT**: This image assumes the bucket is used solely for the PostgreSQL backup, and removes files older than KEEP_DAYS after every backup.